Scilence2022/DBGPS_Python/README.md

 [crc16pure.py](crc16pure.py) contains the function implements the CRC16 codes.

-[glass.py](glass.py) defines a Glass, used to collect DNADroplets and/or Droplets and reconstruct the original data
+[glass.py](glass.py) defines a Glass, used to collect DNADroplets and/or Droplets and reconstruct the original data.
+The decoding functions have been modified to enhance decoding performance especially with large files.

 [DNAHandler.py](DNAHandler.py) defines the DNAHandler, used for DNA sequences manupulations, e.g. replication and introduction of errors in specified rates.